Support & FAQ

 Does it work over the public internet?

-In theory yes — if the receiver Mac is reachable on its public IP and the relevant port is forwarded.
+In theory yes — if the receiver is reachable on its public IP and the relevant port is forwarded.
 In practice, the app is designed for LAN use; running a public-facing speed test receiver has obvious security implications and is not officially supported.

 Will it test against speedtest.net or fast.com?